ahawkins/docker-project-template/README.md

 4. `make test-ci`
 5. `make deploy` (when on master)

-`overrrides` is used to ensure cricle CI does not do intefer & act on project semenatics.
+`overrrides` is used to ensure cricle CI does not do infer & act on project semantics.
 This will slow down the built and may cause it fail.
 See the docs on [build configuration](https://circleci.com/docs/configuration) for more information.
 Also see the [rationale](doc/RATIONALE.md) for the